NielMc/msp-1/README.md

 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.

- - I would like to thank My City of bristol college Lecturer
+ - I would like to thank My City of bristol college Lecturer, For their support and advice throughout the project.